Artificial Intelligence Clones: Heterogeneous Data Quantities

 \begin{corollary}[Many Dimensions] In the limit as the number of dimensions and population size both grow large, the probability that Subject's match is from the data-rich group converges to 1, i.e.,

 \end{corollary}

 This result first takes the platform's population size $n$ to grow large for a fixed number of dimensions $k$, and then allows $k$ to increase.
-This order of limits is technically convenient, since it allows us to invoke the limiting characterization in Proposition \ref{prop:Noise}.
-(If we were to reverse these limits---taking $k$ to infinity first---there would be no single, fixed distribution from which to draw $n$ samples, and thus the extreme-value approach used to show Proposition \ref{prop:Noise} would not directly apply.)
+This order of limits is technically convenient, since it allows us to invoke the limiting characterization in Proposition \ref{prop:Noise}.\footnote{If we were to reverse these limits---taking $k$ to infinity first---there would be no single, fixed distribution from which to draw $n$ samples, and thus the extreme-value approach used to show Proposition \ref{prop:Noise} would not directly apply.} It also has a straightforward conceptual interpretation, implying that high-dimensional geometry amplifies the large-population bias towards data-rich individuals.